 Aileen McKeown, M.Ed., Resident Wellness Program Coordinator

-Aileen holds a Bachelor of Arts in Sociology from the University of British Columbia and a Diploma in Emergency and Security Management from the Justice Institute of British Columbia.
-She is currently completing a Master of Education in Adult Learning and Global Change from the University of British Columbia.
+Aileen holds a Bachelor of Arts in Sociology from the University of British Columbia, a Diploma in Emergency and Security Management from the Justice Institute of British Columbia, and a Master of Education in Adult Learning and Global Change from the University of British Columbia.
 Aileen has a strong background in outdoor recreation and fitness as a first aid and fitness instructor, and a competitive ultrarunner.
 She has a keen interest in how fitness and recreation can build resiliency in mental, emotional, and workplace wellness.
 In her free time, she can be found playing outside, spending most of her time running the trails on Vancouver’s North Shore mountains, as well gravel riding, skiing, and climbing.